The pediatric physical examination: The perineum

 Neonates — The neonatal examination should focus upon congenital anomalies.
 Attention should be paid to penile length (figure 1), foreskin anatomy, location of the urethral meatus, scrotal anatomy (including rugae), the presence and location of the testes (picture 1), and the presence of abnormal scrotal or inguinal masses.
 The precipitation of uric acid crystals in the diaper (secondary to increased urinary uric acid excretion in infants) may be misidentified as blood (picture 2).

 The tightly adherent foreskin should be gently retracted to reveal the urethral meatus in its normal anatomic position at the tip of the glans penis.
 Forceful retraction is never indicated, particularly in the infant.
 Care of the uncircumcised penis is discussed separately.
-(See "Care of the uncircumcised penis", section on 'Routine care and hygiene'.)
+(See "Care of the uncircumcised penis in infants and children", section on 'Routine care and hygiene'.)

 - Committee on Practice and Ambulatory Medicine.
 Use of chaperones during the physical examination of the pediatric patient.
 Pediatrics 2011; 127:991.